connorhsm/connorhsm/config-scripts/README.md

 This will be a place to store my base system config scripts for easy retrieval on new systems.

+Beginning to automate the WSL2 side of things in `setup.sh`.
+Execute this to install all WSL2 software, not yet reliable.

 ### Install list for Windows
 - Firefox
   - Bitwarden